 With HIIT, it’s easy to switch up your workout routine.
 A typical sequence might include squats, jumping jacks, burpees, sit-ups or high-knees.
-You’ll likely perform a set of moves, then repeat the set several times.
-You can even take a “mix and match” approach to your workout — trading in new moves to make the most of your training.
+Other common exercises include jump rope, speed skaters, push-ups and sprints.
+However, most aerobic movements can be incorporated into a HIIT routine.
+The key is to push hard through the entirety of the time frame.
+You can also take a “mix and match” approach to your workout — trading in new moves to make the most of your training.

-Comfortable athletic clothes are a must.
-Pair them with versatile cross-training shoes, because you’ll need support for both forward and lateral footwork.
+As with any training program, comfortable athletic clothes are a must.
+This includes proper footwear that support both forward and lateral footwork.
+To get the most of your workout, you’ll want to learn about high-intensity training shoes.
 Accessories like a water bottle, cooling towels and exercise mats can also aid in your workout.
-Be sure to properly stretch before and after your HIIT workout, and always train in a space where you can comfortably move around.
-And when in doubt start slow and work your way towards your health goals.
+Be sure to properly stretch before and after.
+You should also always train in a space where you can comfortably move around.